Energy bills: How much is the average electric bill?

 Next, let’s take a look at some of the best offers on the market at the moment, to give a better understanding of how much you should be paying for your electricity.

 How can I lower my average electric bill?

 The simplest way to cut your electricity bill is by switching energy provider.
 To give you a sense of how much you could save, we’ve broken down some of the main suppliers’ cheapest tariffs for an average-sized household in the south of England using 2,900kWh of electricity a year.

 For each tariff we have chosen the option to pay in monthly instalments by Direct Debit.
 This usually cuts costs even further, as most suppliers offer a discount for choosing this payment method.

-Judging by these tariffs, if the average electric bill is £679 it seems like the majority of Britons are paying far over the odds for their electricity.
+Judging by these tariffs, if the average electric bill is £679 it seems like the majority of Brits are paying far over the odds for their electricity.

 If you want to reduce your electricity bills, you should really shop around for the best deal for your circumstances.
-With Selectra, switching your energy provider is simple and only takes a matter of minutes.
+Switching your energy provider is simple and only takes a matter of minutes.
 To switch, you can contact your chosen provider’s customer service or make the switch through a third-party service.

 We recommend you have the following details ready when you get in touch.

 - The name of your current energy supplier and tariff.